statsbiblioteket/digital-pligtaflevering-aviser-tools/doms/doms-installer/README.md

     cd src/vagrant
     vagrant up

+Before including modified bitrepository build the version which supports hashes and slashes in filenames for ingest
+    FIXME: This is not needed any more when this version of bitrepository has been released checkout "git@github.com:Madsmj/reference.git -b filenamesContainingHashcharacter" and run "mvn clean install"

 (may take 5-10 minutes and download quite a bit the first time).

     vagrant ssh -c "nohup bash -x /vagrant/install_bitrepository.sh; nohup bash -x /vagrant/install_doms.sh; nohup bash -x /vagrant/setup-newspapers.sh; nohup bash /vagrant/run-bitrepositorystub-webserver.sh"